As a highly sensitive introvert and INFJ, I had to learn to connect to my own body and emotions in order to heal my depression.

 The Power of Self-Care

 During my healing process, I discovered how important it is as an INFJ, an introvert, and a human being to practice self-care — and loads of it.
-I learned that it’s okay to need and take time to yourself and do what you need and want — even if you need three times as much alone time to recharge.
-Most importantly, I’ve learned to see my INFJ traits as a blessing, not a curse!
+I learned that it’s okay to take time to myself and do what I need and want to do — even if I need three times as much alone time as others to recharge.
+Most importantly, I’ve learned to see my highly sensitive and INFJ traits as a blessing, not a curse!

-Have you struggled with depression?
+Do you experience depression?
 What helps you?
-Let me know in the comments.
+Let me know in the comments below.

 You might like: